tuist/tuist/docs/docs/guides/develop/inspect/implicit-dependencies.md

 ---
 title: Implicit dependencies
-description: Learn how to use Tuist to find Implicit dependencies.
+description: Learn how to use Tuist to find implicit dependencies.
 ---

 # Implicit dependencies